RoroTiti/OC_P5/README.md

 - Once you are done, click on ``Télécharger les produits``.
 You can watch the progression and eventual issues on your Python console.
 Since the tool only download the products with complete details, if a product is not downloaded, the reason will be displayed on the Python console.

-The app is now ready, you can start exploring the data on the application window !
+NutriChecker is now ready, you can start exploring the data on the application window !

 ## Working environment
 - Windows 10 or macOS Mojave and upper